-- Describe the project to your beneficiary and Scout leaders. - Bring paper and pen to each discussion to record feedback. - Remind the Scout to pay attention to any feedback and bring paper and pen to each discussion to record feedback. - Remind the Scout diplomatic review of the Scout's diplomatic review of the Scout's diplomatic review of the Scout's diplomatic review of the Scout diplomatic review of the Scout diplomatic review of the Scout's diplomat TRICT EAGLE REP project to your beneficiary and Scout leaders. - Bring paper and pen to each discussion to record feedback. to pay attention to any feedback and bring paper and pen to each discussion to record feedback. to pay attention to any feedback and bring paper and pen to write it down. - Coach the Scout feedback is a normal part of a diplomatic review of the Scout's Proposal.
-Give the youth feedback on the project scope, the probability for success and a positive experience. - Review the proposal strention to the success, and a the Scout about remind the Scout safety aspects of the project. - Pay special attention to the project. project on behalf of the your proposal based on the feedback from each reviewer. - Collect all the signatures with the on the feedback from each reviewer. - Collect all the signatures with the on the feedback from each reviewer. - Collect all the signatures with the on the feedback from each reviewer. - Collect all the project, not criticize the Scout. - Verify that the Scout needs to demonstrate leadership. - Verify that the Scout gave the beneficiary a copy of "Navigating the Eagle Scout Service Project". oject and pay critical escope, probability for positive experience.
-Talk with a showing leadership and but to record all hours.
-The ention to the safety aspects ask the Scout to explain how are and carry out the project.
-The ention to the safety aspects has the beneficiary before the project.
+KEY FOCUS ITEMS LIFE SCOUT PARENTS OR GUARDIANS UNIT LEADER/EAGLE ADVISOR DISTRICT EAGLE REP - Describe the project to your beneficiary and Scout leaders. - Bring paper and pen to each discussion to record feedback. - Make changes to your proposal based on the feedback from each reviewer. - Collect all the signatures with the DER being last.
+Keep - Remind the Scout to pay attention to any feedback and bring paper and pen to write it down. - Coach the Scout that feedback is a normal part of a proposal review process.
+It is designed to help improve the project, not criticize the Scout. - Provide an honest but diplomatic review of the Scout's Proposal.
+Give the youth feedback on the project scope, the probability for success and a positive experience. - Pay special attention to the safety aspects of the project. - Remind the Scout that it is their project and that the Scout needs to demonstrate leadership. - Verify that the Scout gave the beneficiary a copy of "Navigating the Eagle Scout Service Project".
+Approves the project on behalf of the Council/District.
+Review the project and pay critical attention to the scope, probability for success, and a positive experience.
+Talk with the Scout about showing leadership and remind the Scout to record all hours.
+Pay special attention to the safety aspects of the project.
+Ask the Scout to explain how they will organize and carry out the project.
+Remind the Scout that they need to discuss any changes with the beneficiary before implementing the project.
+Offer to be a resource for the Scout if a copy. questions/issues arise.

 Obtain approvals of the Project Proposal.
 You must have the dated signatures of all four approving officials in the workbook before starting the actual work on your project.
 If any of the approvers does not sign the project proposal, you must review, resubmit, and/or restart the project proposal.
 To avoid this unfortunate situation, you should discuss your project idea with your unit leader at an early stage and then work closely with an experienced Eagle Advisor to identify and avoid potential problems.
 Your signature should be the first one.
 Then the only required sequence for obtaining approval is that the District approval must follow all the others.
 The District Eagle Representative approves Eagle Scout Service projects on behalf of the Council/District.

 Candidate's Promise.
 Remember that you are stating "on your honor as a Scout" that you have "read the entire workbook".
 Youth tend to skim through the introductory section of the workbook, but it contains valuable guidance that can help you plan, develop, and lead a successful project.